siddhartha-gadgil/LeanAide/resources/MathDoc.md

     * **proof_method**: (OPTIONAL) The method used to prove the claim.
 This could be a direct proof, proof by contradiction, proof by induction, etc. this should be a single phrase or a fairly simple sentence; if a longer justification is needed break the step into smaller steps.
 If the method is deduction from a result, use the 'deduced_using' field Give a JSON string.
     * **deductions**: (OPTIONAL) A list of elements of type `deduction`.
 Each element of type `deduction` is as follows:
       * **deduction**: A deduction of a mathematical result from assumptions or previously known results.
 Give a JSON object.
 The keys and corresponding values are as follows.
-        * **deduced_from**: The assumptions or previously known results from which the deduction is made.
+        * **deduced_from**: An assumption or previously known results from which the deduction is made.
+If more than one result is used, list them in the 'deductions' field as separate `deduction` objects.
+If the result used needs justification, have a separate `assert` object earlier.
 Give a JSON string.
-        * **in_context**: Whether the statement from which deduction is made is in the current context.
+        * **proved_earlier**: Whether the statement from which deduction has been proved earlier IN THIS DOCUMENT.
 Answer `true` or `false` (answer `false` if a result from the mathematical literature is being invoked).
 Give a JSON boolean.
-        * **instantiations**: (OPTIONAL) A list of elements of type `instantiation`.
-Each element of type `instantiation` is as follows:
-          * **instantiation**: The instantiation of the assumption or previously known result to which the result is applied.
-For example, write '42' if we apply uniqueness of prime factorisation to `42`.
-Give a JSON string.
     * **calculations**: (OPTIONAL) A list of elements of type `calculation_step`.
 Each element of type `calculation_step` is as follows:
       * **calculation_step**: A step in a calculation or computation.
 Give a JSON object.
 The keys and corresponding values are as follows.
         * **equation**: An equation, inequality, short calculation etc.Give a JSON object with exactly one *key-value pair*, with the *key* one of `inline`, `step`, `continuation`.